meanmodemoda/msdv-data-structures/week06/README.md

 ### Reflections
 ###
-I think having a better front-end structure will help shape decisions for what information we need and how to write the data into the databases.
+I think having more concrete front-end structure in mind will help shape decisions for what information we need (and don't need) and how to write the data into the databases.